aucontraire/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 * 9-cities_by_state_join.sql: script that lists all cities contained in the database hbtn_0d_usa
 * 10-genre_id_by_show.sql: script that lists all shows contained in hbtn_0d_tvshows that have at least one genre linked
 * 11-genre_id_all_shows.sql: script that lists all shows contained in the database hbtn_0d_tvshows
+* 12-no_genre.sql: script that lists all shows contained in hbtn_0d_tvshows without a genre linked